PhoenixMachina/PhoenixMachina/README.md

 ## Start
 Launch start_server.jl.
 You should see "Listening on 0.0.0.0:8000..."

-You then just need to open your browser and type localhost:8000/PhoenixMachina
+You then just need to open your browser and type localhost:8000/PhoenixMachina/ (the slash at the end is currently necessary)

 ## Contributing
 ### Implemented features
 - Router

+- Login and signup

 ### Coming soon features
 - Access to courses